 Live Baits:

-Shrimp: Universal saltwater bait for snapper, redfish, and trout.
+- Shrimp: A versatile bait suitable for snapper, redfish, and trout.

-Mullet: Excellent for targeting larger predators like tarpon.
+- Mullet: Excellent for targeting larger species, such as tarpon.

 Dead Baits:

-Squid: Good scent dispersion; works for bottom feeders like flounder.
+- Squid: Known for its potent scent and effectiveness for bottom feeders like flounder.

 Artificial Lures:

-Example: Along Florida’s Gulf Coast, live shrimp is incredibly effective for speckled trout in shallow flats.
+Example: Along Florida’s Gulf Coast, live shrimp proves to be extremely effective for speckled trout in shallow flats.

 Species | Recommended Bait | Water Type |